bhklab/Xeva/README.md

 Integration of molecular and pharmacological profiles of patient-derived models

-How to install:

-At present there are 2 ways to use/test Xeva:
+How to install: At present there are 3 ways to use/test Xeva:

 1. Download zip file from Xeva github page.
-Unzip it. and install install("Xeva-master")
+Unzip it. and install library(devtools) install("Xeva-master")

 2. Using install_github : To do this you will required devtools.
 Install devtools in R as: